 Evolutionary relationships around certain conserved genomic features may also be shaped by locally reduced effective population sizes due to a history of pervasive linked negative or positive selection.
 To test for this, we measured tree similarity in 10 kb windows around all annotated protein coding genes, ultra-conserved elements (UCEs), and protein coding genes identified as evolving rapidly (i.e., significantly elevated dN/dS) due to positive directional selection out to 5Mb and compared these patterns relative to chromosome-wide trends.
-We find a similar pattern regarding recombination hotspots and other features as above with the comparison to regions of the genome without recombination hotspots.
-Specifically, the phylogenetic similarity around recombination hotspots tend to decay significantly slower than around other genomic features like coding genes (p = 2.1e-14) and UCEs (p = 0.018; Fig. 5A).
-Notably, we find the opposite to be true of UCEs, which have immediately adjacent regions that are much more similar than regions surrounding other features like hotspots (p = 2.6e-9), and coding genes (p = 4.0e-14), as well as windows that do not include any of these features (p = 6.2e-14; Fig. 5B) while decaying at roughly equivalent rates with genomic distance.
-In other words, regions around recombination hotspots have unexpectedly high phylogenetic similarity farther away from the hotspot while regions immediately surrounding UCE’s have unexpectedly high phylogenetic similarity which is also retained over long distances.
-We also find that the 10kb windows centered on most features differ in how similar they are to the species tree as inferred from coding genes.
-All features except genes with evidence for positive selection are more similar to the species tree on average than windows that contain no features, while UCEs are more similar to the species tree than when compared to any other feature (Fig. 5C).
-We also note that non-positively selected genes are significantly more similar to the species tree than positively selected genes and recombination hotspots (Fig. 5C).
+We find that the phylogenetic similarity around protein coding genes is similar to that of windows without any genomic features (Fig. 5B), but that this similarity decays more rapidly around genes (p = 6.38e-8; Fig. 5A).
+Notably, we find the opposite to be true of UCEs, which have immediately adjacent regions that are much more similar than regions surrounding other features like hotspots (p = 2.42e-12), coding genes (p = 4.65e-14), and rapidly evolving coding genes (p = 1.56e-6), as well as windows that do not include any of these features (p = 5.02e-14; Fig. 5B) while decaying at roughly equivalent rates with genomic distance (Fig. 5A).
+In other words, regions around recombination hotspots have unexpectedly high phylogenetic similarity farther away from the hotspot while regions immediately surrounding UCE’s have unexpectedly high phylogenetic similarity over long distances.
+We also find that the 10kb windows centered on most features differ in how similar they are to the species tree as inferred from coding genes or UCEs alone.
+All features except recombination hotspots are more similar to the species tree on average than windows that contain no features, while UCEs are more similar to the species tree than when compared to any other feature (Fig. 5C).
+We also note that positively selected genes are significantly more similar to the species tree than recombination hotspots, and genes, whether positively selected for or not, are equally similar to the species tree inferred from them (Fig. 5C).

 Consequences of tree misspecification on analyses of molecular evolution

 Given that tree similarity decreases as a function of genomic distance, we next examined how this relates to the evolution of protein coding sequences.
-Among a set of 16,733protein coding transcripts annotated from the M. musculus genome, we calculated that the average distance between the start and end of the coding sequence was 240.5 kb, or roughly 25 non-overlapping 10 kb windows.
-At this distance, tree similarity is predicted to diminish considerably (e.g., by 0.093 wRF units), meaning that the phylogenetic history of individual genes may often contain phylogenetic discordance (Mendes and Hahn 2016).
-We also found that out of the 221,113 times the coding sequence in a gene overlapped with a 10 kb window, the inferred topology of the gene tree exactly matched the topology of the corresponding window tree only 10% of the time.
+Among a set of 22,261 protein coding transcripts annotated from the M. musculus genome, we calculated that the average distance between the start and end of the coding sequence was 37.02 kb, or roughly 4 non-overlapping 10 kb windows.
+We also found that out of the 67,566 times the coding sequence in a gene overlapped with a 10 kb window, the inferred topology of the gene tree exactly matched the topology of the corresponding window tree only 11% of the time.
 Thus, the common practice of inferring gene trees on concatenated coding exons from a single transcript is still likely averaging over multiple possible histories.